Pin It!

 Tips for Success

-• Add the Eyes After Baking: Don’t be tempted to add on the candy eyes before you bake your mummy dogs.
-They will melt in the oven!
+• Add the eyes after baking.
+Don’t be tempted to add the candy eyes before you bake your mummy hot dogs.
+The candy will melt in the oven.

-• Cut Thin Strips of Dough: Keep in mind that crescent roll dough expands as it bakes.
-Cut the strips extra thin to allow for that expansion.
-I make mine 1/4-inch wide.
+• Cut your dough into thin strips.
+Keep in mind that crescent roll dough expands as it bakes, so make sure that your strips are thin enough to account for that expansion.
+I don’t recommend cutting strips more than 1/4″ thick.

-• Cheesy Mummies: Try rolling up a piece of cheese under the crescent dough for some added flavor.
+• Cheesy.
+Try rolling up a piece of cheese under the crescent dough for some added flavor.
 It gets all melty and delicious!

 How to Store and Reheat Leftovers

-Leftover mummy dogs should be stored in an airtight container in the fridge.
-They’ll stay fresh for 2-3 days.
-Reheat them in a 375°F oven for only 5 minutes to keep the dough from getting soggy.
+• Reheat.
+Reheat in a 375°F oven for about 5 minutes to keep the dough from getting soggy.

 Can I Freeze These?